-This page sets out the tax strategy for Dave Whelan Sports Ltd (The Group).
+This document is produced in accordance with the requirement under Section 161 and paragraph 16(2) Schedule 19 Finance Act 2016 for the Dave Whelan Sports Limited group (The Group) to publish its UK tax strategy and sets out the group’s approach to tax.
 This strategy applies to all Dave Whelan Sports Ltd group entities.
 It is not designed to be an operational manual with detailed instructions on the execution of the tax processes and controls.

 This strategy applies to the taxes and duties in the UK which include: